 The reality is that at least half of the items on the balance sheet are really only there for accountants, and don't matter much in the real world.
 However, the other half of the items are vital.

 Understanding your business balance sheet is without doubt important.
 Our ethos is to ensure that we explain to clients technical accounting principles, facts and figures in plain English, practical terms.
 This way our clients gain valuable insights without being bamboozled or overly bored!

-Things like tangible assets, goodwill, shareholder’s funds and net asset value are often only calculated once per year, and typically many months after the year end has closed.
+Things like tangible assets, goodwill, shareholders’ funds and net asset value are often only calculated once per year, and typically many months after the year end has closed.
 If it was important, you'd want to see it at least quarterly and probably monthly.

-The first group to keep track of is working capital, namely trade debtors (the amount owed to the company by clients), trade creditors (the amount owed by the company to suppliers) and stock.
+Working capital comprises trade debtors (the amount owed to the company by clients), trade creditors (the amount owed by the company to suppliers) and stock.

 Equally, if the company bookkeeper suddenly has a burst of activity and pays all of your contractors in one go, the decrease in trade creditors will cause a good deal of cash to be consumed.

 Read More: Working capital: Whose money is it anyway?

 Once cash has been properly considered, the other important part of the balance sheet for business owners is the company's debt position and in particular the value and status of any loans provided to the business.